Abdelhameed88/cs50-online-shop/README.md

 ## How to launch application

-1. Check that you have Node version 8+
+1. Make sure that Python 3 is installed.
-2. Clone the code: `git clone https://github.com/RokasDie/cs50-final-project.git`
+2. Clone the code: `git clone https://github.com/Abdelhameed88/cs50-online-shop.git`
-3. Run command prompt in the folder and run `npm install` to install all dependencies
+3. Run command prompt in the folder and run `python -m pip install flask` to install flask
-4. Once installed run command `npm start`
+4. Once installed run command `python flask run`
-5. In your browser go to `localhost:3000`
+5. In your browser go to `http://localhost:5000/home`
 6. You are ready to go!